When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Sheet music on the iPad: what are the cons?

-• The 4:3 aspect ratio of the 12.9-inch iPad Pro is not ideal for most sheet music: the tablet is not tall enough, and the toolbars tend to overlap the music.
+- The 4:3 aspect ratio of Apple iPads is not ideal for displaying sheet music: the screen is not tall enough, and the toolbars tend to overlap the music.
 When used in landscape mode, a particularly large amount of space is lost, as can be seen in the screenshot below.
-Musicians who often play in landscape mode should take a look at Samsung’s flagship tablet with a 16:10 aspect ratio, where hardly any screen space is lost in this use case.
+Musicians who often play in landscape mode (pianists?) should take a look at Samsung’s Galaxy Tab Ultra.
+The latter has a 16:10 aspect ratio, in which virtually no space is wasted in landscape mode.

 Piano sheet music on iPad: Due to the 4:3 aspect ratio of the display, screen space is lost when used in landscape mode (bottom of the image).

-• Transferring data (sheet music in PDF format) from a PC or Android phone can be tricky, and you won’t find an SD or microSD card slot.
+- Transferring data (for example, sheet music in PDF format) from a PC or Android mobile phone can be tricky, and you won’t find an SD or microSD card slot.

-• The lock-in effect is stronger than on other platforms (for example, forScore is only available on Apple devices).
+- Apple’s vendor lock-in is stronger than on other platforms.
+For example, the score-reading apps forScore, Newzik and Enote are only available on Apple devices.

 Professional musicians and music students: In which cases is there no alternative to Apple?